-We sketch an analysis of the running time of the above parallel algorithm.
+We analyze the running time of the above parallel algorithm.
 Let $T(s)$ bound the number of rounds of parallel matrix multiplications, additions, inversions required to evaluate a size $s$ rational formula.
 Then, the above algorithm yields the bound

 which implies $T(s)\le O(\log^2 s)$.
 Notice that the term $T(2s/3)$ bounds the running time for recursive evaluation of $\Phi_v$ and each $\Phi_u$, all in parallel, because each of these subformulas have size at most $2s/3$.
 The term $O(\log s)$ is the bound\footnote{Here again we mean $O(\log s)$ rounds of parallel matrix inversions, multiplications, and additions.} for the separate parallel algorithm, mentioned above, for evaluating the \emph{skew} rational formula $\Phi'$.\footnote{A skew rational formula is a rational formula in which at least one input to each binary gate is a formula input.}